vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 create additional mailboxes in order to keep them separate from your other activities.

+Most applications in ChrysaLisp, like Taos before it, are asynchronous distributed state machines.
+ChrysLisp provides the tools (tasks, mailboxes and messages) for you to create such applications, it does not dictate how you do them.
+"The Tao does not do, but nothing is not done !"

 ## Allocating and freeing multiple mailboxes

 The mailbox selection function `(mail-select)` takes a list of local mailbox